-At Sladefield Infant School, we believe that children have a right to learn, free from disruption and interruption from others.
+- At Sladefield Infant School, we believe that children have a right to learn, free from disruption and interruption from others.
 Children have a responsibility to behave well in class and be good citizens.

-For behaviour to be managed effectively, it is really important for teachers and parents/carers to work together.

-- Our teachers can discipline pupils whose conduct falls below the standard which could reasonably be expected of them.
-This means that if a pupil misbehaves, breaks a school rule or fails to follow a reasonable instruction, the teacher can impose a punishment consequence on that pupil. - To be lawful, the -consequence punishment (including detentions) must satisfy the following three conditions, as outlined by the Local Authority: - Does the following paragraph need to be in legally?
-It seems a bit harsh for our school.
-Can we just keep section 4? - the decision to punish the pupil and the punishment itself must be made on the school premises or while the pupil is under the charge of the member of staff; and - it must not breach any other legislation (for example in respect of disability, special educational needs, race and other equalities and human rights), and it must be reasonable in all the circumstances. - In determining whether a sanction is reasonable, section 91 of the Education and - Inspections Act 2006 says 'the penaltynalty must be reasonable in all circumstances and that account must be taken of the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them'.
-Therefore, before applying consequences anctions, consideration will be given to any underlying factors which may be affecting the child's behaviour. - When dealing with any behaviour, the school acknowledges our legal duties under the - When a child is deemed to have not followed the school's guidelines, then consequences can be applied as deemed appropriate, proportionate and fair (see Appendix 3). - When a child presents with challenging behaviour, staff will consider whether the behaviour under review gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
+For behaviour to be managed effectively, it is really important for teachers and parents/carers to work together. - Our teachers can discipline pupils whose conduct falls below the standard which could reasonably be expected of them.
+This means that if a pupil misbehaves, breaks a school rule or fails to follow a reasonable instruction, the teacher can impose a consequence on that pupil. - To be lawful, the consequence must satisfy the following three conditions, as outlined by the Local Authority: - the decision to sanction a pupil must be made by a paid member of school staff or an unpaid member of staff authorised by the Head Teacher;

+- the decision to sanction the pupil and the punishment itself must be made on the school premises or while the pupil is under the charge of the member of staff; and - it does not breach any other legislation (for example in respect of disability, special educational needs and human rights), and it must be reasonable in all the circumstances. - In determining whether a sanction is reasonable in all circumstances, consideration will be made as to whether it is proportionate in the circumstances of the case and consider any special circumstances relevant to its imposition including the pupil's age, any SEND they may have, and any religious requirements affecting them. - When dealing with any behaviour, the school acknowledges our legal duties under the Equality Act 2010 in respect of Safeguarding and in respect of pupils with special educational needs and disabilities (SEND). - When a child is deemed to have not followed the school's guidelines, then consequences can be applied as deemed appropriate, proportionate and fair (see Appendix 3). - When a child presents with challenging behaviour, staff will consider whether the behaviour under review gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
 Where this may be the case, school staff will follow the schools' Safeguarding Policy.
 They will also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.
-At this point, the school may also consider whether a multi-agency assessment is necessary. - Should the occasion arise that a child is not responding in a positive way to the Individual Behaviour PlanLlow or Mmedium Llevel Bbehaviour Pplan that they have been following for a period of time, and the child's behaviour is continuing to cause concern, or even deteriorate further, the following options may be followed: - involvement of external agencies - a fixed-term exclusion - a permanent exclusion - It may be the case that, prior to a child being given an Individual Behaviour Plan, that the school will have accessed external agency support, and this support would be involved in the creation and agreement of targets on the Individual Behaviour Plan. - Under all circumstances where a consequence is given to a child, the school will be mindful that the child is still treated with dignity and respect.
+At this point, the school may consider if pastoral support, an Early Help intervention or a referral to children's social care is appropriate. - Should the occasion arise that a child is not responding in a positive way to the Low or Medium Level Behaviour Plan that they have been following for a period of time, and the child's behaviour is continuing to cause concern, or even deteriorate further, the following options may be followed: - involvement of external agencies - a fixed-term exclusion - a permanent exclusion - It may be the case that, prior to a child being given an Individual Behaviour Plan, the school will have accessed external agency support, and this support would be involved in the creation and agreement of targets on the Individual Behaviour Plan. - Alternative arrangements for sanctions will be considered on a case-by-case basis for any pupil where the school believes an alternative arrangement would be more effective for that particular pupil, based on their knowledge of that pupil's personal circumstances. - Under all circumstances where a consequence is given to a child, the school will be mindful that the child is still treated with dignity and respect.